-The Arm DesignStart DAPLink board can be used to provide DAPLink debug access to the Arm DesignStart Cortex-M1 and Cortex-M3 Xilinx Digilent Arty-A7 and Digilent Arty-S7 FPGA evaluation platforms.
+The Arm DesignStart DAPLink board can be used to provide DAPLink debug access to the Arm DesignStart Cortex-M1, Cortex-M3 Xilinx Digilent Arty-A7, and Digilent Arty-S7 FPGA evaluation platforms.

 Keil design and manufacture evaluation boards and starter kits to help you evaluate a new MCU architecture and get started with the Keil development tools.

-Find the best board that is most appropriate for your project.
+Find the most appropriate board for your project.

 |Cortex-M3 DesignStart /